MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 >
 > If you are currently an app governance trial customer, use the steps described in this article to turn on app governance with a Defender for Cloud Apps license.
 >
-> **Take this action before July 31, 2023 to continue using it without any interruption.**<!--let's remove this aug 1. will there be changes-->
+> **Take this action before July 31, 2023 to continue using it without any interruption.**

 ## Prerequisites